Monumental shift or mixed bag? Pope allows same-sex blessings.

 During his 10 years as head of the Catholic Church, Pope Francis has placed an emphasis on charity over doctrine.
 This week’s ruling on blessings, experts say, shows efforts to extend a larger welcome.

-So Pope Francis immediately startled observers around the world in 2013 when he told reporters, “If a person is gay and seeks God and has good will, who am I to judge?”
+So Francis immediately startled observers around the world in 2013 when he told reporters, “If a person is gay and seeks God and has good will, who am I to judge?”

 Since then, his papacy has been defined by an unprecedented effort to expand the reach of the church’s pastoral ministries.

-This week, Pope Francis again startled Catholics with what may be his boldest pronouncement yet toward couples in “irregular situations” or of the same sex.
+This week, Francis again startled Catholics with what may be his boldest pronouncement yet toward couples in “irregular situations” or of the same sex.
 The Vatican for the first time said that priests were permitted to bestow a simple blessing upon such couples, in certain contexts.

 “For, those seeking a blessing should not be required to have prior moral perfection,” the declaration read.